greatbluewhale/scheduler/README.md

 scheduler
 =========

-SQL Database and Java Client for a scheduling and calendar application.
+SQL Database and Java Client for an **awesome** scheduling and calendar application.